loganmarchione/loganmarchione.com/content/posts/2023/03/index.md

 - running Alpine
 - installing SSH
 - echoing the SSH private key from a Drone secret into a file
-- SSHing into the Docker host from Alpine and running a shell script
+- SSHing from Alpine into my Docker host, then running a shell script

 ```